 Flying from KL to Vientiane was a breeze and the minibus from the Northern bus terminal to Vang Vieng surprisingly just as easy.
 I rented a mountain bike that seemed in decent shape, loaded up my stuff on the back on Jochen’s bike (we couldn’t find a rental with a rear rack) and, after a few restful days kicking back in beautiful Vang Vieng, set off for the hilly and sweaty road leading to Luang Prabang a few hundred kilometers ahead.
 I kept a diary of my first hand impressions as I went.
 Here are a few extracts.
 Enter a lot of sticky rice, sweat and crotch pain.

 We left Vang Vieng at around 2pm after a delicious lunch at my favorite dig, Veggie Tables.
 The first 15 km was a relatively flat gobsmackingly beautiful start to traveling on two wheels.
 The first climb of the journey came around and, since I was so bloody braced for it, didn’t seem all that bad.
 It lasted about 5 or 6 km and ended with an exhilarating 5 km downhill.
 As the sun was setting and the sky becoming increasingly cloudy, we took refuge under the large terrace of a partially constructed/semi-abandoned restaurant where we decided to pitch the tent for the night.
-All we could find in the town’s only shop were sticky rice and garlic, which we mixed with peanuts, herbes de Provence and a splash of water and, with this very humble but filling meal, all my worries about cycling the backcountry as a vegan left me.
+All we could find in the town’s only shop were sticky rice and garlic, which we mixed with peanuts, herbes de Provence and a splash of water and, with this very humble but filling meal, all my worries about cycling Laos as a vegan left me.
 It was interesting to observe how the more we got away from touristy Vang Vieng, the more excited and interactive the local kids got.
 Screams of “I love you!” and “Sabaidee!” and rallies of high fives became the norm.
 What an amazing energy.
 I have no idea where we are.
 The feeling of going forth with no destination and no need to turn back around is just exhilarating.

 We got up at the crack of dawn for meditation and yoga, then snacked on mangoes, bananas and dates.
 Pictures can’t do justice to how amazing the scenery is.
-We cycled 10km and stopped at a market to stock up on more fruit and eat a big bowl of boiled greens and sticky rice before hitting the road again.
+We enjoyed cycling in Laos for 10km and stopped at a market to stock up on more fruit and eat a big bowl of boiled greens and sticky rice before hitting the road again.
 The dreaded climb I’d read about finally came shortly thereafter and did not stop for the next 40km save for a few short-lived descents.
 Today I got the lot: blazing sun, 40+ degrees Celcius humid heat, lots of walking and pushing the bike up, sunburns, dehydration and bad saddle-induced cystitis.
 Villages and screaming kids gave ways to surreal mountainous landscapes as we got higher and higher.
 We finally hit a belvedere at around 6pm and since the sky was looking menacing again, decided to call it a day.
 I took advantage of the top notch sanitary facilities after Jochen introduced me to showering with a bum hose.
 Who the hell have I become to consider this pretty much the epitome of luxury?
 On top of the royal showering treatment, we got to stay in a room from the staff house for free, which was incredible.
 There was a mattress!
 We snacked on instant noodles and peanuts as we watched some amazing lightning over the mountains.

 Meditation, yoga, sunrise, mountains, fruits, beautiful scenery.
 More hills today first hand as we hit the road.
 We had a rather oily snack of garlic noodles and banana fritters at the first market we encountered.
 My energy level wasn’t exactly great as we tackled the mountains again, walking up a lot of the way.
 We stopped at a temple and had a long nap in the shade on a cold marble floor which was heaven.
 We reached a small village at around 6pm and decided to camp on the school grounds.
 All we had was sticky rice, garlic, ginger, rancid peanuts and some chives and cherry tomatoes we had foraged, which we boiled in water and made a soup that would have been delicious had the peanuts not been rancid.
 I did enjoy the camping cooking however.
 Feels wild.